AdaCore/spark2014/lrm/source/packages.rst

 input or output ports connected to the external device.

-The modelling of volatile variables in this way may only be achieved by explicitly providing the abstract state aspect and state refinement aspect described in the following subsections.
+The modelling of volatile variables in this way may only be achieved by explicitly providing the abstract state aspect and refined state aspect described in the following subsections.

 .. _abstract-state-aspect: